AmberC0209/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/seal_recognition.en.md

 Subsequently, refer to the command line or Python script in the local experience to load the modified production line configuration file.

 ##  5. Multiple hardware support
-PaddleX supports various mainstream hardware devices such as Nvidia GPU, Kunlun Core XPU, Ascend NPU, and Cambrian MLU, and can seamlessly switch between different hardware devices by simply modifying the **`--device`** parameter.
+PaddleX supports various mainstream hardware devices such as Nvidia GPU, Kunlun Core XPU, Ascend NPU, and Cambrian MLU, and can seamlessly switch between different hardware devices by simply modifying the <b>`--device`</b> parameter.

 For example, if you use Nvidia GPU for inference on a seal recognition production line, the Python command you use is: